-ETA’s took the opportunity of the 3rd European Shipping Week to discuss this diverse approach to the climate crisis.
-The event “50 shades of Green”, was the perfect occasion to discuss the future of shipping and the necessary steps the sector must take to reduce its emissions amongst different stakeholders.
+ETA took the opportunity of the 3rd European Shipping Week to discuss the diverse approaches to the necessary efforts to reduce shipping emissions.
+The event “50 shades of Green” was the perfect occasion to discuss the future of shipping and the steps the sector must take to reduce its emissions amongst different stakeholders.

-ETA Chairman welcomed all attendants and speakers and underlined the big efforts the sector is making to reduce emissions.
+ETA Chairman, Kimmo Lehto, welcomed all attendants and speakers and underlined the big efforts the sector is making to reduce emissions.
 In fact, ETA members are in the industry´s vanguard when it comes to adopting green solutions and low emissions technologies.

 The panel, moderated by Florence Ranson brought together 4 speakers representing different sectors that will play an essential role in greening the shipping industry, plus a EU Commission official who outlined the EC policies and actions to assist the sector in its decarbonization objectives.